-Psychiatric Service Dog for Panic Disorder in Michigan
+Psychiatric Service Dog for Panic Disorder — ADA Task Training Guide

-Panic disorder — characterized by recurring unexpected panic attacks — substantially limits daily activities and qualifies for a Psychiatric Service Dog under the ADA in Michigan.
-A trained PSD provides pre-attack alerts, deep pressure therapy, and post-attack grounding across the state.
+Panic disorder — characterized by recurring unexpected panic attacks — substantially limits daily activities and qualifies for a Psychiatric Service Dog under the ADA.
+A trained PSD provides pre-attack alerts, deep pressure therapy, and post-attack grounding nationwide.

 | Feature | Psychiatric Service Dog (PSD) | Emotional Support Animal (ESA) |